yasen-yankov/ios-docs/Guides/Chart/getting-started.md

 ##Prerequisites

-In order to start using TKChart, you have first to install the latest version Telerik UI for iOS.
+In order to start using <code>TKChart</code>, you have first to install the latest version Telerik UI for iOS.
 You can download it from: [www.telerik.com](http://www.telerik.com).
 The file that you should download is the installation package - Telerik UI for iOS.pkg.
 Just double click the package icon and the installer will guide you trough the installation process.
 When done it will open the newly created folder in your Documents folder.
 This folder contains everything necessary in order to start using TKChart.

 <img src="../images/chart-overview003.png"/>

 ##Setting up the project

-After installing TKChart, you can proceed with the following steps:
+After installing <code>TKChart</code>, you can proceed with the following steps:

 <ol>
     <li>Open Xcode and choose <i>"Create a new Xcode project"</i>.</li>